stellar/soroban-example-dapp/README.md

 ### Backend (Local Standalone Network)

-1. Install the soroban-cli from https://soroban.stellar.org/docs/getting-started/setup#install-the-soroban-cli
-2. Run the backend docker container with `./quickstart.sh standalone`, and wait for it to start.
+1. Run the backend docker container with `./quickstart.sh standalone`, and wait for it to start.
-3. Run `./initialize.sh standalone` to load the contracts and initialize it.
+2. Run `./initialize.sh standalone` to load the contracts and initialize it.
   - Note: this state will be lost if the quickstart docker container is removed.
-4. Configure Freighter
+3. Configure Freighter
   a.
 Install the custom Freighter Soroban release from https://github.com/stellar/freighter/releases/tag/v2.6.0-beta.2
   b.
 Enable "Experimental Mode" in the settings (gear icon).
   c.
 Add a custom network: